 Quitting apps on your Mac

-Alternatively, you might see the app showing in the Menu Bar instead of an app icon showing in the Dock.
+Alternatively, you might see the app showing in the Menu Bar instead of its app icon showing in the Dock.

 There are multiple ways to quit apps on your Mac, and today we’ll be showing you six ways this can be done.